Anti-homelessness legislation: Anti-homeless architecture

 These forms of architecture are also referred to as hostile architecture.
 They can make life for the homeless more difficult as they modify public spaces that would otherwise be accessible.
-Arguments are put forward that the resources spent on the upkeep and design of hostile architecture should instead spent on addressing the root causes of homelessness.
+Arguments are put forward that the resources spent on the upkeep and design of hostile architecture should instead be spent on addressing the root causes of homelessness.

 The Oregon Department of Transportation placed large boulders in several locations to discourage illegal camping near freeways.
 Anti-homeless spikes were installed in London, England, and New York City in order to make homeless activity more difficult.
 Anti-homeless architecture is a common tactic in major cities.
 Local governments often employ anti-homeless architecture practices following complaints from local business owners as the presence of homeless individuals lowers property prices and discourages business traffic.

 Critics of anti-homeless architecture claim that it targets an already vulnerable population, and that it hides the effects of homelessness, rather than meaningfully addressing it.